 Tuesday – 9am to 7pm

-Mondays and Fridays are reserved for Members only.
+Mondays and Fridays are reserved for Members only and by appointment only.
 If you book a service on those two days, you will be expected to pay the full service fee!